-Although corporations and cooperatives offer limited liability to their owners/members, it’s important to note that those who invest in either a corporation or a cooperative aren’t wholly separate from the company.
+Although corporations offer limited liability to their owners/members, it’s important to note that those who invest in them aren’t wholly separate from the company.
 They are still responsible for the amount they have contributed to the entity.
 If a person contributes $500 to become a member of a cooperative, then the $500 membership fee is the total amount they are liable for.

 Another way that cooperatives are similar to other types of corporations is that both can continue to exist even after the original shareholders have retired, stopped being members, sold their shares or died.
 The shares of either a cooperative or corporation are transferable, meaning they can change hands throughout the life of the company.

 Differences Between Cooperatives and Other Types of Corporations

 While you’ll note some similarities between cooperatives and other types of corporations, there are also many differences.
 In fact, there are more differences between co-ops and other corporation types than similarities.

 - Purpose: Cooperatives exist to serve their members or meet a particular need of their members.
 The purpose of for-profit corporations is usually to increase the wealth of the shareholders.

 - Identity of board members: The people who serve on the boards of cooperatives come from the co-op’s membership ranks, for the most part.
 In the case of other types of corporations, outsiders — that is, non-shareholders — are often appointed or elected to the board.

 - Voting rights: At co-ops, each member gets one vote.
 With other corporations, how many votes a shareholder gets is based on the number of shares they own or the size of their stake in the company.